-The only weird thing about it is that Russians don’t heckle you at flea markets (well, at the non-tourist ones, anyway).
+The only weird thing about it is that Russians don’t heckle you at markets (well, at the non-tourist ones, anyway).
 I actually had one guy say, when I commented that a certain article cost too much, “think about it and come back later.”
 Had I not known how good Dottie’s Russian was, I might have thought she’d mistranslated.
-We did come back later, with me prepared to pay the requested price—and when the guy saw us walking up, he offered the item to me for less before I could say a word!
+I did later return, prepared to pay full price, only to be offered an “Amerikanka” discount!

 We saw a lot of limos in Russia.
 Most were Hummer limos, but I found this one especially eye-catching and snapped a pic while Dottie was standing in front of it .
 We never did find out how much it cost to rent a pimpmobile.

 Back to public safety: while our hotel was a great value, and the people were friendly, the FOUR FLIGHTS of decrepit stairs leading to it left something to be desired.
 They were full of atmosphere, though, and we took full advantage.